BioID-GmbH/BioIDCapture-iOS/BioIDCaptureViewController.md

   ```

-In the example above, a ChallengeTag is randomly set from a predefined array at head movements.
+In the example above, a `challengeTag` is randomly set from a predefined array at head movements.
 This is only necessary if you want to use challenge-response!

 It is important that the callback is set to `self` and that the calling controller e.g. ActiveViewController has implemented